‘Swing Time’, Part One, Chapter 2

 ANNA

 (gradually; scared) The island of death.
-We’re making for an island of death!
+We’re making for the island of death!

 * See Appendix: Song Lyrics*